 Country Health Profiles

-This is the first series of biennial country profiles, published in November 2017, and an important step in the European Commission’s two-year State of Health in the EU cycle.
-The Commission is complementing the key findings of these country profiles with a Companion Report.
+This is the first series of biennial Profiles, published in November 2017.
+The European Commission has bundled the key findings into a Companion Report.

-For more details on country health systems, see Health system reviews (HiTs).
+For more detailed information on country health systems, see the Health Systems and Policy Monitor (HSPM) platform.